rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 You can store sensitive data in the `./vars/credentials.yml`, which you will obviously have encrypted beforehand with `ansible-vault` (especially if you use git for your work).
 As everything uses a variable, you can easily make it suit your needs.

-If you don't use something like Rundeck or Awx, you can launch the deployment with a command line similar to this one:
+If you do not use something like Rundeck or Awx, you can launch the deployment with a command line similar to this one:

 ```
 ansible-playbook -i ./inventory/hosts  -e '{"comments":"my comments","cluster_name":"CS_NAME","esxi_hostname":"ESX_NAME","state":"started","storage_folder":"PROD","datacenter_name":"DC_NAME}","datastore_name":"DS_NAME","template_name":"template-rockylinux8-0.0.1","vm_name":"test_vm","network_name":"net_prod","network_ip":"192.168.1.20","network_gateway":"192.168.1.254","network_mask":"255.255.255.0","memory_mb":"4","num_cpu":"2","domain":"rockylinux.lan","dns_servers":"192.168.1.254","guest_id":"centos8_64Guest"}' ./vmware/create_vm.yml --vault-password-file /etc/ansible/vault_pass.py
 ```

 It is at this point that you can launch the final configuration of your virtual machine using Ansible.
-Don't forget to change the root password, secure SSH, register the new VM in your monitoring tool and in your IT inventory, etc.
+Do not forget to change the root password, secure SSH, register the new VM in your monitoring tool and in your IT inventory, etc.

 ## In summary